RebornRider/consolation/README.md

 ## Using

 Attach this script to a game object.
-The window can be opened with a configurable hotkey (defaults to backtick).
+The window can be opened with a configurable hotkey (defaults to F7).
 Alternatively, enable shake-to-open in the Inspector to open the console on mobile devices.